ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 I wanted to know how to use the Sign-in with Google feature on a Web page crafted using HTMX+FastAPI.
 As for the Sign-in with Google feature itself, it turned out that nothing is HTMX specific but also applies to normal HTML pages with FastAPI.

+## The resulting page

+Put Gif animation here.

+## Overview of the Implementation

+Create a figure to show OAuth2 flow and session creation.

 ## HTMX with FastAPI